 The Soy Network Switzerland supports the cultivation and marketing of responsibly produced soy.
-In 2016, the share of imports of responsibly produced soy is 99%.
+98 percent of the soy sourced through the network stems from responsible production.

 In 2018, imports of responsibly produced soy accounted for at least 90 percent of the overall Swiss market.
 Whether the remaining 10 percent of soya imports are certified cannot be assessed by the Soy Network Switzerland.